Brinjal Plant Care: Easy to Grow Tasty Vegetable Plant

 Propagation of Brinjal Plant

-It is an easy to grow plant and the propagation in brinjal plants takes place through seeds.
+It is an easy-to-grow plant and the propagation in brinjal plants takes place through seeds.
 The seeds can either be bought directly from the nursery or can be saved from the fruits already growing in the garden.
-Allow the fruits to stay in the plant till it either gets harder and looses it color or becomes mushy.
+Allow the fruits to stay in the plant till it either gets harder and lose their color or become mushy.
 The seeds can be scooped out washed and dried.

 These seeds can be further germinated directly into the soil or into germinating bags or pots containing any organic potting mix till the seedlings start to appear.
-Water the pots regularly and make sure that they are placed in optimum temperature (around 25-29 degree Celsius).
-Once the seedling appear, transplant them into bigger pots or directly to the soil.
+Water the pots regularly and ensure they are placed at optimum temperature (around 25-29 degree Celsius).
+Once the seedling appears, transplant them into bigger pots or directly into the soil.